proofengineering/proofengineering.github.io/qed_errata.md

 it is provided below the table, and linked to within the first column.
 Pending additions to the errata can be found in [Github issues](https://github.com/proofengineering/proofengineering.github.io/issues).

+A note on omissions: The survey paper often lists a non-exhaustive sample of work in a domain.
+This is to some degree necessary.
+Still, this page lists omissions as relevant, especially when particularly influential work is missing or when sampled work is biased toward particular interactive theorem provers.

 # Corrections

 Page references are for printed line numbers (in the range 103 to 281).